George Bailey: “Only one way you can help me. You don’t happen to have eight thousand bucks on you?”

 But money is more than that.
 Once we’ve agreed how to measure prices, money is a medium of exchange.
 With money, I can be confident that I’ll be able to buy and sell anything rather than having to barter.
 Its value is known, and it is readily and widely accepted.

-Most of the time the value of money—measured in terms of what stuff costs—indeed goes down (meaning the prices of things go up.)
+Most of the time the value of money—measured in terms of what stuff costs—indeed goes down (meaning the prices of things go up).
 This is inflation.
-Inflation recently has been pretty low in the United States: less than 2% a year.
-If you have a dollar and hang on to it, in a year it will only buy you what 98 cents buys you today.
-“Big deal,” you say, “I can live with that.”
+For many years, inflation in the United States was low.
+Prices rose about 2% a year, meaning if you had a dollar and hung on to it, you could buy the equivalent of 98 cents a year later.

 What assurances do we have that the dollar is a good store of value?
 Basically, we’ve put our faith in the government to make sure that inflation doesn’t get out of hand.
 Our central bank, the Federal Reserve (a.k.a “the Fed”) is charged with this job.
-They have been shooting to keep inflation right around 2% a year.
-Despite lots of huffing and puffing by politicians and armchair central bankers, they’ve been doing a pretty good job.
+Their target is to keep inflation right around 2% a year.

 Here’s the thing, though.
 Over time even 2% inflation steadily erodes the value of money.
 In ten years, a dollar only buys 82 cents worth of stuff.
 In forty years, that’s down to 45 cents.
 This is why sticking your money under the mattress is a bad idea.
 You need to do something with it to make sure your savings at least keep up with inflation.